ancane/hashids.scala/README.md

 The goal of the port
 ====================

-Besides the goals of the original library, this scala port is written without mutable state, with tailrec optimization.
+Besides the goals of the original library, this scala port is written without mutable state.

 ## Usage